 How do these services help?

-Through WDSA I’ve met people who understand my situation more than most, through the Younger Members Group.
+Through WDSA’s Younger Members Group I’ve met people who understand my situation more than most.
 This is a group of visually impaired people who are of working age, who chat via a WhatsApp group and meet up in coffee shops to chat and plan future events.
 There have been talks of a range of activities including horse riding, crafting, baking, indoor skiing and much more.
 For people who are newly diagnosed or young adults who are leaving school or college, it is a great to spend time with members of this group and get to know people who are living independent and fulfilled lives, not letting their visual impairment slow them down.

 I also recently attended a Demo Day where I had the opportunity to quiz representatives from Optelec and Dolphin about their products and found out more about services offered by Guide Dogs and Age UK.
 Aside from being a very useful afternoon, it was also great to meet service users from a wider demographic.
 From chatting to those around me, I found that a number of people were there for tea, biscuits and a good natter, with absolutely no intention of road-testing any equipment.
 I thought this was a good thing.
 It meant this event provided so much more than an exhibition of talking scales and magnifiers, as much I enjoyed the tech side.
 You see, when your vision is failing, interacting with people becomes more difficult and getting out and about can be a real challenge.
 Social isolation is a very real problem amongst those with sight loss.
 Demo days and coffee mornings hosted by WDSA, provide an opportunity for people who might suffer loneliness in their daily lives, to get out of the house and maintain some social interaction.
 This is because their normal concerns about going out, don’t apply at these events.
 Some may worry about navigating the route from the bus stop to the venue, but staff and volunteers are always on hand to help.
 Some may not be comfortable talking about their sight loss, feel self conscious squinting at leaflets and nervous about drinking a cup of tea in public.
-Not only are there plenty of people to help, but everyone at these events are aware of sight loss and the difficulties it can cause.
+Not only are there plenty of people to help, but everyone at these events are familiar with sight loss and the difficulties it can cause.
 It all makes for a safe, comfortable environment where nobody feels judged or singled out for their disability.
 This is incredibly important because if we can encourage people to talk, make social connections, and feel emotionally well, they are more likely to, and can better access the services which will help with the practical elements of living with sight loss.
 The support they will then receive can help acquire the skills they need to take control of their lives once again.